Hashemiyoun: Ideology spreading

 It was alleged that the group was used to convert Syrians to Shia Islam and exploit sectarian division in Syria.
 It also alleged of spreading the ideology of Iran's Islamic Revolution.

 Organization

 According to available sources, the group's leader was Youssef Al-Hamdan, also known as Abu Issa Al-Masshadani.
 Along with Al-Hamdan, Musa Al-Mahmoud, who was appointed by Iran as a dignitary in Abu Kamal, was also a known leader in the group.

-The brigade was estimated to have around 200 fighters.
+The group was estimated to have around 200 fighters.

 The group reportedly recruited Shia tribesmen from Bedouin tribes in Eastern Syria, who were a part of the Iranian-affiliated Euphrates Valley Tribes and Clans Council.

 Area

 The group primarily operated in, and recruited from, Eastern Syria primarily around the Euphrates river.
 It maintained a presence of fighters in the town of Mayadin in Deir ez-Zor, other parts of the Deir Ez-Zor governorate's countryside, as well as a presence the Raqqa Governorate.
 The group also maintained offices in the cities of Damascus and Aleppo as well as the countrysides of Damascus Governorate and Aleppo Governorate.